statamic-rad-pack/runway/docs/resources.md

 ],
 ```

-This will add a "Published" toggle to the resource's publish form, status indicators in the Control Panel, and filter out unpublished models during augmentation.
+In addition to adding the "Published" toggle, you'll see status indicators in the Control Panel and unpublished models will be filtered out during augmentation, in a very similar way to how Statamic deals with unpublished content.

 ## Actions